 But unlike Medicare Advantage and Part D, there’s no federal annual open enrollment period for Medigap plans; once that initial six-month window ends, it’s gone forever (except for the limited circumstances that trigger a guaranteed-issue right for Medigap).
 People who want to switch to a different Medigap plan are generally subject to medical underwriting, so healthy people can switch plans, but those with pre-existing medical conditions may not be able to do so.
 And people under age 65 (who are eligible for Medicare due to a disability or having end-stage renal disease or ALS) are not guaranteed access to Medigap under federal rules.

 To address this, Oregon implemented a “birthday rule” in 2013 that allows Medigap enrollees an annual opportunity to switch to a plan with equal or lesser benefits during the 30 days following their birthday.
 The new plan is guaranteed issue during that window.

 Oregon also allows Medicare beneficiaries under age 65 a six-month window (after enrolling in Medicare Part B) during which they have a guaranteed-issue right to a Medigap plan.
 Eligible enrollees can select a Medigap plan with no medical underwriting during a six-month window after they enroll in Medicare Part B, and the premium cannot exceed the premiums that are charged to enrollees who are 65.

 There are three approaches to premiums that Medigap insurers can use: Attained-age rating, issue-age rating, and community rating.
 Oregon does not mandate one or the other, so most insurers in the state use attained-age rating.
 That means premiums increase as the enrollee gets older.
 There are a few Medigap insurers that use issue-age rating (premiums are based on the age the person was when they enrolled) and one — UnitedHealthcare/AARP — that uses community rating once a person is 75 years old (ie, a person age 75 will pay the same price as a person who is 85).

-According to an AHIP analysis, 143,359 Medicare beneficiaries in Oregon had Medigap coverage as of 2016.
+According to an AHIP analysis, 158,188 beneficiaries of Medicare in Oregon had Medigap coverage as of 2018.